 I am a fifth year graduate student in the University of Washington's math department advised by Cynthia Vinzant.
-I am expected to graduate with my PhD in June 2026, and am currently interested in postdoctoral positions starting Fall 2026.
+I expect to graduate with my PhD in June 2026.
+Starting Fall 2026, I will be a Tamarkin Assistant Professor at Brown University.

 My research interests lie in and around combinatorics and real algebraic geometry.
 In particular, I am interested in using tools from the geometry of polynomials to answer questions in combinatorics (and sometimes vice versa!)